All You Need to Know about Content Marketing for Apps

 Remember way back at the start when you defined your content marketing goals?
 This is where they really count.
 After running a content marketing campaign for a set period of time, you can now analyze the metrics and compare them to your KPIs.
 Then, you can optimize the content by making small or large adjustments, and achieve even better results.

 There are a host of sophisticated tools that you can use to get deep insights into the performance of your app marketing campaigns.
-For example, Mobile Attribution enables you to track every app install and attribute it to the marketing campaign that generated the conversion.
+For example, Mobile Attribution enables you to record and measure every app install and attribute it to the marketing campaign that generated the conversion.
 This is vital data that will help you optimize your campaigns.

 To sum up, although content marketing is complex business, it is also a logical, measurable process that you can take step by step.
 It’s about knowing your target audience, creating focused content, developing the right mix of distribution channels, and analyzing the metrics to see what works and what doesn’t.
 Then, you optimize, and start again.